hamid-AI-ML/RAG-langchain-chroma/README.md

-#  PDF RAG Pipeline with LangChain
+#  RAG Pipeline with LangChain

 A simple Retrieval-Augmented Generation (RAG) project that demonstrates how to build a document question-answering pipeline using LangChain, Hugging Face embeddings, and ChromaDB.